 2013 MINI Cooper Coupe Review

-Test drivers agree that the 2013 Mini Cooper Coupe is a solid performer, but some test drivers say that its retro-styled interior could be more user-friendly.
+Automotive reviewers agree that the 2013 Mini Cooper Coupe is a solid performer, but some say that its retro-styled interior could be more user-friendly.

 - "If you're a Mini fan who's willing to trade a couple of seats for even more style and better driving dynamics than the Mini Hardtop, the Cooper Coupe is an enviable option." -- Kelley Blue Book

 - “Though the Coupe offers the same agility, power, and sophistication we've come to expect from other Minis, it may puzzle bargain hunters.
 After all, Coupes -- regardless of trim level -- command nearly $2000 more than a comparable hardtop, yet offer half the seating and cargo space.” -- Automobile Magazine (2012)

 - "It's the type of car that's sure to get most any driver's blood flowing, and one Mini you'll never want unbuckle from." -- Motor Trend (2012)

 - "In the end, you'd really have to love the shape of the Mini Coupe to choose it over its more practical brethren, and be willing to put up with the loss of the admittedly vestigial back seat and the extra storage it affords." -- Autoblog (2012)

 Other Cars to Consider

 If you like the Coupe’s small size and nimble handling, but prefer a rear-wheel drive convertible, consider the Mazda MX-5 Miata.
 The Miata is more powerful than the base Mini Coupe, and reviewers love its athletic handling.